 More on Wood:

-Here is a selection of five woods ideal for burning:
+Here is a selection of five kinds of wood ideal for burning:

-Ash – Produces a steady flame, and good heat output.
-Ash can also be burn when green but like with all woods, it burns most easily when fully dry.
+Ash – Produces a steady flame and good heat output.
+Ash can also be burnt when green but like with all woods, it burns most easily when fully dry.

 Beech – Similar to ash but does not burn well when green.

-Hawthorn – Has a slow burn with a good heat output.
+Hawthorn – Has a slow burn with good heat output.